araobp/nlan/README.md

 - [Findings](./doc/FINDINGS.md)

 ####Direction from now on
-- I am not going to use etcd -- etcd is not suitable for this project.
+- etcd and gRPC are not suitable for this project.
-- I am going to use [tega](https://github.com/araobp/tega) to simplify the architecture.
+- I am going to use [tega](https://github.com/araobp/tega) to simplify the architecture, taking an event-driven/model-driven approach.
+- protobuf as a schema lang.

 ##NLAN services
 - PTN: Packet Transport Network (Layer 1 and Layer 2)